Axion-like particle searches with MeerKAT and SKA: Interactions between ALPs and photons

 \subsection{Spontaneous decay rate of ALPs}

-The ALP-two-photon interaction vertex allows for the Primakoff conversion between ALPs and photons in the presence of an external magnetic field, as well as for the radiative decay of the ALPs into pairs of photons.
-The majority of the ALPs searches in both the laboratory experiments and in astrophysical environments are based on these two processes.
-The spontaneous decay rate of an ALP with mass $m_a$ in vacuum into pair of photons, each with a frequency $\nu=m_a / 4\pi$, can be expressed from the usual perturbation theory calculations in term of its mass and ALP-photon coupling $g_{a \gamma}$ \cite{kelley2017radio}.
+The ALP-two-photon interaction vertex allows for the radiative decay of the ALPs into pairs of photons.
+The spontaneous decay rate of an ALP with mass $m_{\rm a}$ in vacuum into pair of photons, each with a frequency $\nu=m_{\rm a} / 4\pi$, can be expressed from the usual perturbation theory calculations in term of its mass and ALP-photon coupling $g_{a\gamma}$~\cite{kelley2017radio}.
 The lifetime of ALPs can be given by the inverse of their decay rate as

-However, this is the specific form for the QCD axions, not for the generic ALPs; we still can use it as a reasonable estimation.
-For the typical QCD axions with mass $m_a \sim 10^{-6} \ \text{eV}$ and coupling with photons $g_{a\gamma} \sim 10^{-12} \ \text{GeV}^{-1}$, one can insert these limits to equation \eqref{eq.6.2.4} and evaluate the perturbative decay time for general ALPs which found to be about $\sim 1.32 \times 10^{47} \ \text{s}$.
-This lifetime for ALPs is much larger than the present age of the universe $\sim 4.3 \times 10^{17} \ \text{s}$.
-Therefore ALPs seem to be super stable in the cosmic scale, and perhaps this is the main reason for neglecting the ALPs decay in the literature.
+This form is specific to QCD axions, and not for general ALPs.
+However, we can still use it as a reasonable estimation.
+For the typical QCD axions with mass $m_{\rm a} \sim 10^{-6} \ \rm{eV}$ and coupling with photons $g_{a\gamma} \sim 10^{-12} \ {\rm GeV}^{-1}$, we can insert these values into equation~\eqref{eq.2.4} and evaluate the perturbative decay time for general ALPs.
+This is found to be about $\sim 1.32 \times 10^{47} \ {\rm s}$.
+This lifetime for ALPs is much larger than the present age of the universe $\sim 4.3 \times 10^{17} \ {\rm s}$.
+Therefore ALPs seem to be super stable on the cosmic scale, and perhaps this is the main reason for neglecting the ALP decay in the literature.
 According to this scenario, the spontaneous decay of ALPs cannot be responsible for producing any observable signal that can be detectable by the current or the near-future radio telescopes.